Uninett/argus-htmx-frontend/README.rst

 Have a look at the contents of ``argus_htmx.appconfig._app_settings`` for an example of what you can set this way.

-You can merge your urlpatterns with the apps's urlpatterns via the ``argus.site.utils.get_urlpatterns`` function, see ``argus.htmx.urls`` for an example.
+You can merge your urlpatterns with the apps' urlpatterns via the ``argus.site.utils.get_urlpatterns`` function, see ``argus.htmx.urls`` for an example.